SteveBronder/ideas/yae.md

 ```

 3. **Expression fusion on CPU and GPU**
-   - On CUDA-backed engines you still get fused kernels—no intermediate copies:
+   - On CUDA-backed engines you get fused kernels:

 ```cpp
 using Opt = yae::Options<double,Index,